Independent Commissioning Assurance

 What We Do

-Our analysis draws on deep experience from large-scale data center commissioning environments and real-world commissioning workflows.
-The output is an evidence-based assessment that gives every stakeholder — lender, insurer, operator — a common, objective basis for the energisation decision.
+Our analysis draws on deep experience from large-scale data center commissioning environments.
+Unlike traditional verification firms (often hired by contractors), Criticon is designed for lenders, insurers, operators, and project stakeholders requiring independent technical verification — without EPC delivery pressure or operator schedule bias.
+The output is a structured report that gives every stakeholder — lender confirming milestones, insurer assessing risk, operator approving go-live — a common, objective, defensible basis for the energisation readiness decision.

 What You Get

-Every engagement results in a written Independent Readiness Report — structured for the decision-makers who need it: lenders confirming milestones, insurers assessing risk, operators approving go-live.
+Every engagement results in a written Independent Readiness Report — structured for the stakeholders carrying the technical and commercial risk: lenders confirming drawdown milestones, insurers assessing coverage activation, operators approving go-live.
+Prioritised action items.
+Clear independent readiness opinion.
+No audit-tone checkbox language.

 01